schneiderl/jiraCsvUploader/README.md

 # jiraCsvUploader
 Application to upload jira issues from a .csv file

-In order to make it run locally please update the configTemplate.ini field with the asked information.
+In order to make it run locally please copy configTemplate.ini into file config.iniupdate and update fields with the asked information.